AimanShabbir03/CodeAlpha_Image-Gallery/README.md

 ```

 2. Open the project folder.
-3. Open `index.html` in your web browser.
+3. Open `index.html` in any modern web browser.
-4. Explore the gallery and use the navigation and filter options.
+4. Browse the images and try the navigation, lightbox, and filter features.

 ## 🎯 Task Objectives

-This project was developed as part of a frontend development task to practice:
+This project was created to practice:

-* Creating layouts with HTML and CSS
+* HTML and CSS layout design
-* Implementing JavaScript-based navigation
+* JavaScript navigation
-* Creating a lightbox image viewer
-* Adding interactive hover effects
+* Lightbox functionality
-* Applying smooth CSS transitions
+* Hover effects and smooth transitions
-* Building responsive web designs
+* Responsive web design
-* Implementing image filtering/categories
+* Image filtering and categories

 ## 📱 Responsive Design

-The gallery is designed to work across different screen sizes, including:
+The gallery is designed to provide a smooth viewing experience on:

 * 💻 Desktop
 * 📱 Mobile